Is getting into UPenn a dream of yours?

 - From 1756 to 1898, UPenn’s motto was “Sine Moribus Vanae,” until someone pointed out that it could be translated as “loose women without morals.”
 Now, the motto is “Leges sine moribus vanae,” or “laws without morals are in vain.”

 - During home football games, when the line “here’s a toast to dear old Penn” is sung during the fight sone, students throw toast onto the field, littering the field with 20,000 to 30,000 pieces of toast per game.
 The toast tradition dates to prohibition when students used it to protest the school banning alcohol.

 - The first general-purpose electronic computer (ENIAC) was born in 1946 at the Moore School of Electrical Engineering.

-- The Penn Relays hosted every year were started in 1895 and are the largest and oldest track and field event in the United States.
+- The Penn Relays are hosted every year.
+They started in 1895 and are the largest and oldest track and field event in the United States.

 - The Penn-Princeton rivalry is the third oldest consecutively played rivalry in the National Collegiate Athletic Association.
-The rivalry is so intense that a large scoreboard in the home basketball court is dedicated to keeping track of the school’s all-time record against Princeton.
+The rivalry is very intense.
+In fact, a large scoreboard in the home basketball court is dedicated to keeping track of the school’s all-time record against Princeton.

 What kind of student is UPenn looking for?

 In the university’s own words, they are looking for students who “are inspired to emulate [the school’s] founder Benjamin Franklin by applying their knowledge in ‘service to society’, to our community, the city of Philadelphia, and the wider world.”

 UPenn students “possess a curiosity about the world in which they live – locally, regionally, and globally, and they also share a passion for learning and want to make a difference in the world.”

 Most students do this through one of the university’s most popular majors: